Chief Technology Officer

-Shelby is currently serving as the Manager for Instructional Technology and Library Services for the Northshore School District.
-She joined Northshore in 1999 as a junior high math teacher and later moved into district-level work as an Instructional Technology Coordinator.
-As the current Manager for Instructional Technology, Shelby is responsible for oversight of the technology professional development program and the planning and implementation of instructional presentation systems and computing resources.
+Shelby started her educational career in 1999 as a junior high math teacher, later moving into district-level work as an instructional technology coordinator.
+As the current manager for Instructional Technology and Library Services, Shelby is responsible for oversight of the instructional technology professional development program and the strategic planning and implementation of instructional technology systems and services.

-Shelby has served on several statewide committees, including a task force to implement Online Learning initiatives for the state of Washington.
-Shelby also oversees the Library, Information, and Technology program for Northshore supporting Teacher-Librarians in their work to empower learners of all ages to be 21st century citizens.
+Shelby has served on several Washington state committees, including a task force to implement online learning initiatives and legislative work team to provide guidance on digital citizenship.
+Shelby also oversees the Library, Information, and Technology program for Northshore supporting teacher-librarians in their work empowering learners of all ages to be citizens of the 21st century.

 Bellingham Technical College

-Chad earned his B.A. in Business Administration from University of Washington and is a certified administrator of School Finance and Operations through the Association of School Business Officials.
+Chad earned his bachelor’s degree in business administration from the University of Washington, and is a Certified Administrator of School Finance and Operations (SFO) through the Association of School Business Officials.